-For the third topic, we have carried out analyses of the factors related to apparent time generational differences and at present have conducted longitudinal surveys over real time in three locations (Hokkaidô, Turuoka and Okazaki) after periods of 20 and 30 years.
+For the third topic, we have carried out analyses of the factors related to apparent time generational differences and have conducted longitudinal surveys over real time in three locations (Hokkaidô, Turuoka and Okazaki) after periods of 20 and 30 years.

-In addition, recently we have conducted sociolinguistic survey research in the large cities of Tokyo, Osaka, etc. and contrastive research of Japanese and German linguistic behavior.
+In addition, we have conducted sociolinguistic survey research in the large cities of Tokyo, Osaka, etc. and contrastive research of Japanese and German linguistic behavior.

-As part of our research on dialectology we have carried out surveys in the field in 2,400 locations around the country, primarily giving a systematic description of the dialect of each area, and have created the 300-page Linguistic Atlas of Japan (LAJ), which contains maps of phonetic and word form varieties.
-After publishing LAJ, creation of the Grammar Atlas of Japanese Dialects (GAJ), which focuses primarily on grammatical categories, is presently underway.
+As part of our research on dialectology we have carried out surveys in the field in 2,400 locations around the country, primarily giving a systematic description of the dialect of each area, and have created the Linguistic Atlas of Japan (LAJ), which contains maps of phonetic and word form varieties, and the Grammar Atlas of Japanese Dialects (GAJ), which focuses primarily on grammatical categories.